nayfin/tft-library/README.md

       },

       // this control only shows when 'isSmoker' control has value of 'yes'
-      // it uses a helper function, watchControlForValues from the ConditionalFieldsService to {
+      // it uses a helper function, checkControlForValues from the ConditionalFieldsService to {
         controlType: ControlType.INPUT,
         inputType: 'number',